Historiography of Germany: Debate on World War One

-Fritz Fischer (1908 – 1999) was best known for his analysis of the causes of World War I. In the early 1960s Fischer published Germany's Aims in the First World War.
-He put forward the controversial thesis that responsibility for the outbreak of the war rested solely with Imperial Germany.
-That set off a long debate that reverberates into the 21st century.
+Fritz Fischer (1908 – 1999) was best known for his analysis of the causes of World War I. In the early 1960s Fischer published Germany's Aims in the First World War, in which he put forward the controversial thesis that responsibility for the outbreak of the war rested solely with Imperial Germany.
+That set off a long debate among historians of Europe and Germany that continues into the 21st century.
 He has been described by The Encyclopedia of Historians and Historical Writing as the most important German historian of the 20th century.

 Fischer argued that Germany had a policy of deliberately provoking war during July 1914 and that during the war Germany developed a set of annexationist war aims similar to those of Adolf Hitler during the Second World War.
-On publication, the book caused controversy in West Germany as it challenged the view that Hitler was an aberration by emphasising the continuity in German foreign policy in 1914 and 1939.
+On publication, the book caused controversy in West Germany as it challenged the view that Hitler was an aberration by emphasizing the continuity in German foreign policy in 1914 and 1939.
 The book was also controversial for challenging the established view that Germany did not bear the primary responsibility for outbreak of the war, the so-called "war guilt lie".
 Fischer also claimed that German elites had wanted war since as early as 1902.

 Historian John Moses stated in his 1975 work The Politics of Illusion that "No serious German historian today can venture to pit himself against the evidence compiled by the Fischer school."
 Fischer inspired several disciples, including the historian Imanuel Geiss.
 However, Fischer was ridiculed by conservative German historians who created a backlash against his ideas.
 The most notable critic was conservative historian and patriot Gerhard Ritter.
 Fischer's ideas were welcomed by historians in communist East Germany where Fritz Klein considered Fischer's views to be uncontroversial.